Mvb1122/Halloweener/README.md

 - Dad bot ripoff (prefix: I'm)
   - Have you heard of the Dad bot?
 I made it in half an hour.
 (I'm not too good at coding. . .)
 - 8ball - send it a question following the h!8ball and it'll give you an answer from an eight-ball.
+- rps - Plays Rock-Paper-Scissors. send h!rps then Rock, Paper or Scissors, then send to play.

 # Plans
 - spookymusic - will join users vc and play only spooky music.